iamsamwen/strapi-plugin-pfapi/README.md

 ## API parameters

-The <a href="https://docs.strapi.io/developer-docs/latest/developer-resources/database-apis-reference/rest/api-parameters.html">API parameters</a> defined by strapi works for Pfapi.
+The same <a href="https://docs.strapi.io/developer-docs/latest/developer-resources/database-apis-reference/rest/api-parameters.html">Strapi API parameters</a>: sort, filters, populate, fields, pagination and publicationState works for Pfapi.

-## Defense
+## Security Defense

-### 1) ip white list and black list
+### 1) IP allow list and block list

-**PfapiIp** conveniently provides access to ip white list and black list mechanism.
+**PfapiIp** conveniently provides access to IP allow list and block list mechanism.
+IPs in allow list will not check rate limits.
+IPs in block list will not have access to the prefix.

 ### 2) rate limit for API calls

-**PfapiRateLimit** provides access to rate limits mechanism (different from the rate limits come with strapi).
+**PfapiRateLimit** provides access to the rate limits mechanism. rate limits can set with IP Mask and prefix.

+*(it is the same with the rate limits that come with strapi)*

-Changes made to the two collections are effect immediately without restarting strapi servers.
+Changes made to the two collections are effective immediately without restarting strapi servers.

-Without enabling the defense middleware of pfapi plugin, above mechanisms work only for Pfapi APIs.
+Without enabling the defense middleware of pfapi plugin, the above mechanisms work only for Pfapi APIs.

-To enable defense middle and cover all routes provided by strapi:
+To enable defense middleware and cover all routes provided by strapi:

 config/middlewares.js